FilipNikolovski/FilipNikolovski/README.md

 ### Hello there 👋

-👨‍💻 I’m a software engineer from Skopje, Macedonia with a passion for computers, programming and designing and developing distributed systems.
+I’m a software engineer from Skopje, Macedonia, currently working [@InPlayer](https://github.com/inplayer-org).

-✍️ I also maintain a blog - you can find my ramblings on my website at https://filipnikolovski.com.
+I also maintain a blog where I occasionaly write about tech related things https://filipnikolovski.com.

-📫 You can find me on [twitter](https://twitter.com/fffiiicc), or shoot me an e-mail at me@filipnikolovski.com
+📫 You can reach me at me@filipnikolovski.com

 <!--
 **FilipNikolovski/FilipNikolovski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.